 8. The Ohio Nurse Education Assistance Loan Program (NEALP)

 The purpose of this program is to assist the State of Ohio in meeting nurse shortages by providing financial assistance to Ohio nursing students and to encourage these students to remain in Ohio as they enter the nursing profession.
-Information on eligibility requirements may be obtained in the Office of Student Affairs.
+Information on eligibility requirements may be obtained in the Office of Admissions and Financial Aid.
 Students may apply for NEALP online at http://www.regents.state.oh.us/sgs/nealphelp.htm.
 Students may send inquires to email@example.com if they have additional questions.
 Application deadlines for NEALP: June 1st for all new and continuing nursing students who start programs in the Fall; Nov.
 1st. for all new nursing students who will start new programs on or after Jan.
 1st.
 (Spring)